-Encounter, from May 1944, and Reptiles are the only major works Escher produced during the war.
+Encounter, from May 1944, and Reptiles are the better-known works Escher produced during the war.
 He describes Encounter like this*:

 The optimist has his hand open, as a gesture of friendship.
 The pessimist has his finger raised, as a warning.
 Yet they shake hands, which lends the print a touch of the encouraging in these times of war.